Mickey Tettleton: Baltimore Orioles

 Tettleton started the season in Rochester but was soon called back to the major leagues, where he shared catching duties with Terry Kennedy in 1988, and improved his batting average significantly to .261.
 1989 was a breakout year for Tettleton as he started the season hitting 13 home runs in April and May, setting a new major league record for catchers.
 He hit 20 home runs by midseason, earning him a place as a reserve player for the American League team in the 1989 All-Star Game.
-In August, Tettleton had to undergo surgery to remove a cyst from his left knee and missed almost one month.
-He finished the season with a .258 batting average, 26 home runs, 65 runs batted in, and an impressive .369 on-base percentage, helping the Orioles improve from last place in the American League East in 1988 to second place in 1989, two games behind the Toronto Blue Jays.
-Tettleton's hitting performance earned him the 1989 American League Silver Slugger Award, which is awarded annually to the best offensive player at each position.
+In August, Tettleton underwent surgery to remove a cyst from his left knee and missed almost one month.
+He finished the season with a .258 batting average, 26 home runs, 65 RBI, and an impressive .369 on-base percentage, helping the Orioles improve from last place in the American League East in 1988 to second place in 1989, two games behind the Toronto Blue Jays.
+Tettleton's hitting performance earned him the 1989 American League Silver Slugger Award.

-Tettleton's offensive output dropped in 1990 with a .223 batting average, 15 home runs, and 51 runs batted in.
-Although he struck out 160 times, setting a major league strikeout record for switch hitters, his on-base percentage increased from the previous year to .376, in part due to the 106 base on balls.
+Tettleton's offensive output dropped in 1990 with a .223 batting average, 15 home runs, and 51 RBI.
+Although he struck out 160 times, setting a major league strikeout record for switch hitters, his on-base percentage increased from the previous year to .376, in part due to the 106 walks.
 In October, he was selected to the Associated Press All-Star team.
 At the end of the year, Tettleton opted for free agency, then surprised the Orioles by accepting their salary arbitration offer.
 They had expected him to accept a higher offer from another team and were not prepared to pay him more than $1 million.
 Two days after acquiring high-priced players Glenn Davis and Dwight Evans, the Orioles traded Tettleton to the Detroit Tigers for pitcher Jeff Robinson in what was seen as a cost-saving measure on the part of the Orioles.